reincas/Lanthanide/docs/internals.md

 reduced matrix elements inside the SLJ space without reference to the SLJM space.

 The class `StateListSLJM` provides a list of `StateSLJM` objects representing individual states.
 Each state object acts as a dictionary with symmetry names as keys and symmetry objects as values.
-Symmetry objects are described in more detail below.
 The following sample code takes the SLJM states of Dy<sup>3+</sup> and prints details of state 3:

 ```
 from lanthanide import Lanthanide, Coupling